CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/tower_builder/tower_builder_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/tower_builder/images/flowchart-landscape_5.png)

-Code the flowchart (After all the loops).
+Add some code that runs after all the loops have completed to match the flowchart shown.

 ```
 ```
+At the end of the code:
 - Move your agent to the right
 - Place glowstone forwards